uhleloX/uhleloX/README.md

 A number of core plugins available add features such as Media Editor, Text Editor and Media Upload.

 # Install
-- Prepare an Apache server with PHP 8 and a MySQL Database
+- Prepare an Apache or nginX server with PHP 8 and a MySQL Database.
+Note
 - Download and unzip the latest Release
 - Place the unzipped folder's *contents* in your webservers *root*
 - Visit your website (i.g. https://domain.tld)